unitycatalog/unitycatalog/docs/usage/cli.md

 ## Schema Management CLI Usage

 You can use the Unity Catalog CLI to manage schemas within your catalog.
 The `bin/uc` script supports various operations such as creating, retrieving, listing, updating and deleting schemas.
-Let's take a look at each function.
+Let's take a look at each operation.

 ### List Schemas